-Check our calendar often to see when a MSMU representative will be at your high school or at a college fair in your area.
+Check our calendar often to see when a MSMU representative will be hosting an information session in your area and/or with your high school.

-Ask your counselor and/or teacher to write a letter of recommendation on your behalf.
+Ask your school counselor and/or a teacher to write a letter of recommendation on your behalf.

 Attend college fairs and financial aid information programs offered by your school or local organizations.

-Take advantage of college open houses or preview days where you can meet with professors and current students in addition to taking a campus tour.
+Take advantage of college open houses or preview days where you can become more familiar with professors and current students.

-Request your official transcripts be sent to Mount Saint Mary’s University.
+Request your official transcripts be sent to MSMU.

 If you submitted the FAFSA, make any necessary corrections to your Student Aid Report (SAR) to avoid delays in processing your financial aid award.

-Apply by our Early Action deadline of December 1 to be considered for our guaranteed admission from high school to the Bachelor of Science in Nursing Program or the full-tuition Le Puy Scholarship.
+Apply by our December 1st Early Action deadline to be considered for our Honors Program, guaranteed admission from high school to the Bachelor of Science in Nursing Program or the full-tuition Le Puy Scholarship.

 Keep an eye out for your financial aid award once you have been admitted and have submitted your FAFSA.

-Participate in on-campus financial aid appointments to review your award package.
-Sign your financial aid award and submit it to the Office of Student Financing.
+Participate in financial aid appointments throughout the spring to review your award package.

 Expect your admission decision if you applied by the Priority Deadline.